 I recommend staying in Bagan for at least three days.
 You can’t get enough of this city.
 There are three regions where you can book a hotel: Old Bagan, New Bagan and Nyaung U. Nyaung U is further away from the temples, but very close to the airport.
 Old Bagan is in the middle of the ancient site with all its temples.
 New Bagan is also a little further away, but not as far as Nyaung U.

-We stayed in New Bagan in the Kaday Aung Hotel.
+I stayed in New Bagan in the Kaday Aung Hotel.
 This hotel has a swimming pool.
 I can assure you that having a pool in this hot weather is not a luxury but a must-have.
 If you want to book a hotel, you can get 10% of the price at Booking.com by using my referral link.

 How to get around?

 The best way to explore the ancient site with all its pagodas is to rent a motorbike or e-bike.
 You will probably get an e-bike which are easier to ride with because they’re not so heavy as motorbikes, but won’t go that fast either.
-You can (probably) rent them at your hotel, what we did, but the city is filled with e-bikes.
+You can (probably) rent them at your hotel, what I did, but the city is filled with e-bikes.
 You can find one to rent at every corner of the street.
 Do check your battery before you leave.
 They might not always be fully charged and you really need a full battery when you’re going on your way.
 Make sure you have a phone number of your hotel or the e-bike renter so you can contact them if you have a battery-problem.

 Tourist entrance fee